FirebaseExtended/firebase-continue/samples/ios/README.md

 - [x] User authentication (via Firebase Authentication and FirebaseUI)
 - [x] "My Notes" screen, allowing signed in users to view a list of their notes with the option to add a note, delete a note, or open to edit a note
-- [ ] "Edit Note" screen, allowing signed in users to edit a particular note with the option to "Continue Writing Elsewhere" (i.e. within Chrome, made possible by Firebase Continue)
+- [x] "Edit Note" screen, allowing signed in users to edit a particular note
+- [] Use of Firebase Continue within the "Edit Note" screen to allow the user to continue writing the note elsewhere (i.e. within Chrome or Safari).